Best Badge Scanner Apps for Trade Shows and Events (2026)

 2. Popl – Best for Digital Business Cards

 Popl started as a digital business card platform (the NFC cards you tap to share contact info) and expanded into badge scanning.
-If you’re already using Popl for digital business cards, the badge scanning features integrate naturally.
+If you’re already using Popl for digital business cards, the badge scanning fits right in.

 The free tier focuses on the digital business card side – creating and sharing your own contact info.
 Badge scanning and lead capture features are more limited unless you upgrade.